oisdk/foldpost/README.md

   f _ _  [] = []
 ```

-The problem with the above isn't that it doesn't work: it does, and it's fine.
+The problem with the above isn't that it doesn't work: it does.
 The problem is that it's not *really* using `foldr`.
 It's only using it on the first list: there's still a manual uncons being performed on the second.
 Ideally, I would want the function to look something like this:

 ```haskell
 zip' :: [a] -> [b] -> [(a,b)]